kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

 already goes through cache-server-fed informers, and the labelers run shard-locally in the workspaces where the claimed objects live.

+### Follow-up: per-GR write-only fence

+The alpha reuses the coarse `core.kcp.io/inactive` fence, which takes the whole consumer workspace offline for the duration of the copy even though rotation only ever touches one group/resource's etcd prefix.
+A natural improvement — explicitly a **follow-up, not part of this KEP** — is a per-GR, write-only fence: pause mutating requests to just the rotating GR and leave reads and every other resource in the workspace serving normally.

+This is feasible on the existing machinery without new architecture.
+The fence lives in the same HTTP filter chain as today's whole-cluster fences (`pkg/server/filters/inactivelogicalcluster.go`, `pkg/server/filters/migratinglogicalcluster.go`), which already carry the request's `RequestInfo` — the migrating filter branches on `requestInfo.Verb` today, and the same `RequestInfo` also carries `APIGroup`/`Resource`.
+A per-GR fence would branch on those to reject only mutating verbs on the rotating GR, driven off the in-progress `identityHashes` state this KEP already introduces (a GR is fenced iff its `identityHashes` has more than one entry) rather than a workspace-wide boolean.
+Same-shard rotation also sidesteps the reason the migrating filter has to special-case list/watch resource versions (that concern is cross-shard).

+It is intentionally deferred, not adopted now, because **narrowing the fence to a single GR does not obviously bound the blast radius to that GR.** Objects of other resources may be indirectly coupled to the rotating one — owner references, controllers that watch the rotating GR and write elsewhere, admission/validation that reads across resources, quota — and letting those keep mutating while the target GR's storage is mid-flip could produce exactly the straddling inconsistency the coarse fence was chosen to avoid.
+We do not yet know the full set of such couplings, so the responsible default is the whole-workspace fence (correct, if blunt) for alpha, and to gather feedback on real rotations before scoping the fence down.
+This follow-up therefore strictly *improves* the outage story without changing the alpha's correctness guarantees.

 ### Observability: `IdentityShared`

 The apiexport reconciler gains an informational condition when an export's identity